Computational methods for large-scale inverse problems: a survey on hybrid projection methods

-Here we focus on the Gaussian, linear case where the posterior is given in \cref{eq:post_RQ}.
-We remark that there has been plenty of work in the intersection of Krylov methods and UQ.
+Handling unknown hyperparameters is not the only task where hybrid projection methods can be beneficial for efficient UQ.
+In the remaining part of this section, we consider other more \emph{practical} scenarios that combine hybrid projection methods with UQ.
+We still focus on the Gaussian, linear case where the posterior is given in \cref{eq:post_RQ}.
+We begin by remarking that there has been plenty of work at the intersection of Krylov methods and UQ.
 For example, the idea of using low-rank perturbative approximations for the posterior covariance matrix previously appeared in~\cite{flath2011fast,bui2012extreme, bui2013computational, spantini2015optimal}.
-Along these lines, there has also been quite a bit of work on using randomized approaches to efficiently compute a low-rank approximation for use in UQ settings \cite{saibaba2015fastc}; however, such methods are not ideal for inverse problems where the decay of the singular values is not sufficiently rapid (e.g., in tomography applications).
-Previous work on Lanczos methods for sampling from Gaussian distributions {can be found in, e.g.,}~\cite{parker2012sampling,schneider2003krylov,simpson2008krylov,chow2014preconditioned}, but these algorithms are meant for sampling from generic Gaussian distributions and do not exploit the structure of the posterior covariance matrix.
+Along these lines, there has also been some work on using randomized approaches to efficiently compute a low-rank approximation for use in UQ settings \cite{saibaba2015fastc}; however, such methods are not ideal for inverse problems where the decay of the singular values is not sufficiently rapid (e.g., in tomography applications).
+Previous work on Lanczos methods for sampling from Gaussian distributions {can be found in, e.g.,}~\cite{parker2012sampling,schneider2003krylov,simpson2008krylov,chow2014preconditioned}, but these algorithms are meant for sampling from generic Gaussian distributions and do not exploit the structure of the posterior covariance matrix \cref{eq:post_RQ}.
 We point the interested reader to \cite{bardsley2018computational,calvetti2018inverse} for more examples where Krylov methods are used for UQ.
-Here we specifically focus on the role that hybrid projection methods can play and describe some approaches for combining hybrid projection methods and UQ. \begin{enumerate} \item A simple approach is to use a hybrid projection method to estimate the regularization parameter.
-Then fix the regularization parameter and perform standard UQ. \item Another approach is to use a hybrid projection method to generate an approximation to the posterior covariance matrix.
-Then compute uncertainty measures by storing bases for the Krylov subspaces.
-This approach was considered for dynamic inverse problems using generalized Golub-Kahan approaches in \cite{chung2018efficient}. \item Another common approach is to use low-rank approximations for proposal sampling.
-In \cite{brown2018low}, the authors consider a fully Bayesian approach with assigned hyperpriors and use MCMC methods with Metropolis-Hastings independence sampling with a proposal distribution based on a low-rank approximation of the prior-preconditioned Hessian.
-In \cite{saibaba2019efficient}, these ideas are combined with marginalization. \end{enumerate} Theoretical results on approximating the posterior distribution and posterior covariance matrix can be found in \cite{saibaba2020efficient,simon2000low}.
+Here we consider the role played by hybrid projection methods, and list some further approaches for combining hybrid projection methods and UQ.
+Specifically: